-to establish a basis for assessing their strengths and growth areas so they have the feedback they need to get better.
-It also serves as a means for the school to hold itself accountable for ensuring that every child in their district attends a school with effective leaders.
+This Thomaston Plan provides a structure for the ongoing development of principals and other administrators to establish a basis for assessing their strengths and growth areas so they have the feedback they need to get better.
+It also serves as a means for Thomaston Public Schools to demonstrate accountability for ensuring that every child in our district attends a school with effective leaders.

-As noted, the model applies to all administrators holding a 092 endorsement.
-Because of the fundamental role that principals play in building strong schools for communities and students, and because their leadership has a significant impact on outcomes for students, the descriptions and examples focus on principals.
+As noted, the Thomaston Plan applies to all administrators holding a 092 endorsement.
+Because of the fundamental role that administrators play in building strong schools for communities and students, and because their leadership has a significant impact on outcomes for students, the descriptions and examples focus on school administrators.
 However, where there are design differences for assistant principals and central office administrators, the differences are noted.